marcusprice/reddit-aggregator/README.md

 SESSION_SECRET={replace with session secret key}
 ```

-### Setting up the Database

-Next you will need to set up the database.
-The database used for Reddit Aggregator is [PostgreSQL](https://www.postgresql.org/).
-If PostgreSQL isn't already installed on your machine you will need to install it and create two new databases: one named "RedditAggregatorDev" (for development) and another "RedditAggregator" (for production).

-Once you have your databases created, you will need to grab the [schema file](https://github.com/marcusprice/reddit-aggregator/blob/master/models/db/schema.sql) from the models > db directory.
-This sql file sets up all the necessary tables for the app to run as well as some input to test with.

-Depending on your database management system, you can either import the sql file into the RedditAggregatorDev database directly or copy and paste the code into a sql command input.

 ### Configuration

 At the moment there is not much to the config file - it's just a place to save the environment variables into a config object which is used all throughout the application.
 The database that is used is determined by the mode.
-To switch between Development and Production mode the environment variable in the .env file just needs to be set to either "Development" or "Production."
+To switch between Development and Production mode the environment variable in the .env file just needs to be set to either "Development" or "Production" respectively.

+### Setting Up cron to Grab Reddit Data

+The last thing you need to do for the application to be functional is set up a crontab for grabbing reddit posts each hour.
+Fire up a terminal window and enter the following command:

+`crontab -e`

+Then enter the following line into the cron configuration file (replacing the path to Reddit Aggregator's actual path):

+`0 * * * * /usr/bin/node /path/to/reddit-aggregatorr/bin/reddit-content-grabber.js`

+This will set up a cron job which will execute the reddit-content-grabber script every hour on the hour.

 ## Development